New parents often experience sleep deprivation

-A recent American investigative report found that in-bed sleepers were linked to at least 12 infant deaths between 2012 and 2018.
-Read more here!
+released a shocking investigative report which found that infant sleep products were linked to at least 12 infant deaths between 2012 and 2018.

 - Put infants younger than 6 months old to asleep alone and on their back.